microsoft/MInference/README.md

 outputs = llm.generate(prompts, sampling_params)
 ```

+## FAQ

+For more insights and answers, visit our [FAQ section](./Transparency_FAQ.md).

+**Q1: How to effectively evaluate the impact of dynamic sparse attention on the capabilities of long-context LLMs?**

+To effectively evaluate long-context LLM capabilities, we tested: 1) effective  context window with RULER, 2) general long-context tasks with InfiniteBench, 3) retrieval tasks across different contexts and positions with Needle in a Haystack, and 4) language model prediction with PG-19.<br/>
+We found that traditional methods perform poorly in retrieval tasks, with difficulty levels varying as follows: KV retrieval (every key as a needle) > Needle in a Haystack > Retrieval.Number > Retrieval PassKey.
+The key challenge is the semantic difference between needles and the haystack.
+Traditional methods perform better when the semantic difference is larger, as in passkey tasks.
+KV retrieval demands higher retrieval capabilities since any key can be a target, and multi-needle tasks are even more complex.<br/>
+We will continue to update our results with more models and datasets in future versions.

+**Q2: Does this dynamic sparse attention pattern only exist in long-context LLMs that are not fully trained?**

+Firstly, attention is dynamically sparse, and this is true for both short- and long-contexts, a characteristic inherent to the attention mechanism.
+Additionally, we selected the state-of-the-art open-source long-context LLM, LLaMA-3-8B-Instruct-1M, which has an effective context window size of 16K.
+With MInference, this can be extended to 32K.
+We will continue to adapt our method to other advanced long-context LLMs and update our results.
+We will also explore the theoretical reasons behind this dynamic sparse attention pattern.

+**Q3: What is the relationship between MInference, SSM, Linear Attention, and Sparse Attention?**

+All four approaches (MInference, SSM, Linear Attention, and Sparse Attention) are efficient solutions for optimizing the high complexity of attention in Transformers, each introducing inductive bias from different perspectives.
+Notably, the latter three require training from scratch.
+Additionally, recent works like Mamba-2 and Unified Implicit Attention Representation unify SSM and Linear Attention as static sparse attention.
+Mamba-2 itself is a block-wise sparse attention method.
+Intuitively, the significant sparse redundancy in attention suggests that these approaches have potential.
+However, static sparse attention may not handle dynamic semantic associations well, especially in complex tasks.
+Dynamic sparse attention, on the other hand, holds potential for better managing these dynamic relationships.

+## Citation

+If you find MInference useful or relevant to your project and research, please kindly cite our paper:

+@article{jiang2024minference,
+    title={MInference 1.0: Accelerating Pre-filling for Long-Context LLMs via Dynamic Sparse Attention},
+    author={Jiang, Huiqiang and Li, Yucheng and Zhang, Chengruidong and Wu, Qianhui and Luo, Xufang and Ahn, Surin and Han, Zhenhua and Abdi, Amir H and Li, Dongsheng and Lin, Chin-Yew and Yang, Yuqing and Qiu, Lili},
+    journal={arXiv},
+    year={2024}
+}

 ## Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a